Chinese Money Plants, or as they are also called Pilea Peperomioides, have gained popularity recently due to social media.

 Use a liquid fertilizer at half the recommended dose when fertilizing your plant.

-They prefer temperatures that are between 60 °F and 80 °F. And never leave the plant in a place where the temperature goes below 50 °F or above 100 °F.
+These plants prefer temperatures that are between 60 °F and 80 °F. And never leave your plant in a place where the temperature goes below 50 °F or above 100 °F.

 Chinese Money Plants prefer higher humidity.